The carp is one of the most popular pond fishes in the world

 The carp is an oily ray-finned freshwater fish that has played a role in human culture for thousands of years.

 As one of the most popular types of pond or aquarium fish in the world, many species of carp have undergone selective breeding for shape, color, and resistance to disease.
 This practice probably originated somewhere in China and then spread out to the rest of the world.
-Today they are common in artificial ponds, aquaculture, and recreational and commercial fishing.
+Today carp fish are common in artificial ponds, aquaculture, and recreational and commercial fishing.

 4 Incredible Carp Facts!

-- To survive the winter season, the carp enters a period of lethargy in which it moves to the bottom of the water and then stops eating.
+- To survive the winter season, the carp fish enters a period of lethargy in which it moves to the bottom of the water and then stops eating.
 This dramatically slows its metabolism until the temperature improves.

 - The carp is considered to be one of the worst invading species of freshwater fish outside of its native habitat.